Your todo list:

 Stem between the two cracks just right of the large roof.
-Like many crack routes at 'Below the Old', many small face holds are available.
 The crux is near the top, where it steepens and the right crack widens.

-Standard rack of nuts and cams up to 3"; don't need anything tiny.
+Standard rack of nuts and cams up to 3".
 Bigger cams may be useful at the OW pod at the top but other gear also works.
 Traverse right at the top to get to the Scandanavian Airlines anchors.
 Use a directional placement at the top of the crack, if setting it for a follower.